mbitsnbites/leanfloat/README.md

   floating-point functionality possible if a fully compliant IEEE 754 implementation would not be feasible.
-* It is common for software programs to configure the FPU in a mode that is very similar to LeanFloat (e.g. disable denormal numbers and floating-point exceptions), for the purpose of improved performance and/or compatibility with systems where full IEEE 754 functionality is not available.
+* It is common for software programs to configure the FPU in a mode that is very similar to LeanFloat (e.g. disable subnormal numbers and floating-point exceptions), for the purpose of improved performance and/or compatibility with systems where full IEEE 754 functionality is not available.